Aged care services

 The Australian Government's Home and Support Program loans basic equipment to eligible people for:

 - going to the toilet

 - transfer and mobility

 - home modifications such as grab rails, hand rails and ramps.

 An occupational therapist or a physiotherapist will determine if you need equipment or a home modification.

-This service provides a diagnostic pathway and support to people with cognitive impairment.
+This service provides a diagnostic pathway and support to eligible people with cognitive impairment.